ultral/ultral.github.io/it/ansible-testing-en.md

 * [Russian version](http://www.goncharov.xyz/it/ansible-testing-ru.html)
 * [English version](http://www.goncharov.xyz/it/ansible-testing-en.html)

 After the second commit, each code becomes legacy.
 It happens because the original ideas do not meet actual requirements for the system.
-It is not bad or good thing.
+It is not a bad or good thing.
 It is the nature of infrastructure & agreements between people.
 Refactoring should align requirements & actual state.
 Let me call it Infrastructure as Code refactoring.

 ## Legacy interception